kassemfrache-sec/write-ups/README.md

 ## About

 I'm a cybersecurity student focused on offensive security, working toward becoming a penetration tester.
-This repo documents my room solves, including recon, enumeration, exploitation, and privilege escalation steps.
+This repo documents my room solving, including methodology steps etc.

 > Note: Some rooms ask that flags not be published.
 Flags in these writeups are redacted where required by room rules.